 Work will be exchanged regularly in electronic format through email and/or Internet uploads and file sharing, as discussed and agreed.
 Provision for one final disk (or flash drive, thumb drive, jump drive, or other compact storage device) copy may be arranged.
 One final paper copy may also be provided upon request (though printing charges and postage may, depending on size, be added to the overall project cost).

 Scope of Work and Miscellaneous Details

-All that said, unless agreed upon and mentioned specifically and outlined as a part of any proposal or contract, the following services should not be “assumed” to be part of a project’s scope:
+All that said, unless agreed upon and mentioned specifically and outlined as a part of any proposal or contract, the following services and tasks should not be “assumed” to be part of a project’s scope:

 - fact-checking or researching information for clarification or verification;

 - evaluation of or judgment on the originality of text vs. plagiarized text or potential copyright infringement;

 - checking or correcting errors between the text and an index (though titles and subtitles of a table of contents and any provided reference/table/illustration list will be checked against titles used in the text);

 - verification of any references or citations; or